masukomi/Definitely/README.md

 ) returns Mu
 ```

-simple creation of Some objects that also match the Maybe type
+Simple creation of Some objects that also match the Maybe type.

 ### multi sub nothing